 The capacity of EcoFlow’s solar panels ranges from 110Wh to 400Wh, meaning the number of solar panels you need also depends on their capacity.

 The design also affects how much power they generate.
-Roof-mounted setups are the most prevalent but have some drawbacks for RV users.
+Roof-mounted setups are the most prevalent but have some drawbacks for motorhome users.
 For one, the fixed positioning limits their angle of exposure.
 Also, the roof set up means you must park in a specific direction for optimal exposure.

 Mounted rooftop panels do have the advantage of being able to capture power while you’re on the road, which can be a huge benefit.

-You don’t have to mount your solar panels on the roof or side of your RV, though.
+You don’t have to mount your solar panels on the roof or side of your motorhome, though.
 With portable panels, you can position the solar panels at the optimal angle and to face true south for maximum light exposure.
 Flexible solar panels can also be a viable option.

 EcoFlow Power Kit